arielgee/Lizard/.misc/tasks.md

 ## To-Do
 --------------
+* what is the point of the empty object in this: 'Object.assign({},...'
 * indexedDB in v56 => NO
 * work in private browsing ? private browsing in min AND amx version ?
 * min version in manifest is v56.
 I'm using v59.
 I created VScroll buttons for view-source in window but it HAS VScroll? will it have them in v56?